 Too much sugar can lead to tooth decay, excess weight gain, and pave the path to a number of adult health problems, including type 2 diabetes and heart disease, said Dr. Jeff Clark, a Marshfield Clinic Health System pediatrician.

 Sugar: A history lesson

 “During World War II, sugar was strictly rationed.
-In the wake of World War II, one sign we were better off was the relative abundance of sugar,” Lamont said.
+In the wake of World War II, one sign we were better off was the relative abundance of sugar,” Clark said.
 “If you look at old-time radio and TV programs, advertising for sugar smacks and sugar pops, the attitude was ‘sugar, sugar, sugar.’”

 Curbing sugar consumption starts early

 “Tastes are acquired over time.
-What we need to do as parents is change our own appreciation for what tastes ‘right,’ using less added salt and sugar, which can help our children do the same,” Lamont said.
+What we need to do as parents is change our own appreciation for what tastes ‘right,’ using less added salt and sugar, which can help our children do the same,” Clark said.
 He points out that children begin their lives consuming only what their parents choose for them, and that’s when eating habits begin to form.

 - Don’t season your child’s food to your liking.
 This will accustom the child to like more salt or sugar added to foods.